Below is an overview of published datasets which were produced in our research projects.

 31 LiDAR metrics with a 5 m × 5 m resolution representing cover, 3D shape, vertical variability, horizontal variability and height of vegetation as well as microtopography, derived from country-wide airborne laser scanning, and used for classifying land cover and habitat types in a wetland area (Lauwersmeer) in the northern part of the Netherlands in the province of Groningen (5754 ha), as analysed in Koma et al. (2021).

 The Paleo Islands and Archipelago Configuration (PIAC) database: Sea level driven paleogeography changes over the late Quaternary (related to archipelago configuration and paleo-area) for 178 islands in 27 archipelagos, as presented in Norder et al. (2018)

 African agamid lizard distributions: Distribution data (GIS shape files) of all agamid lizards in Africa

 Extant and extinct frugivores on oceanic islands: Occurrences of extinct and extant frugivorous birds, mammals and reptiles on 74 tropical and subtropical oceanic islands within 20 archipelagos worldwide, as analysed in Heinen et al. (2017)

-Mountain biodiversity quantified as species richness of vertebrates (birds, mammals, amphibians) in 585 grid cells (1º × 1º latitude–longitude) across the worlds mountains, as analysed in Antonelli et al. (2018)
+Species richness of vertebrates (birds, mammals, amphibians) within 585 grid cells (1º × 1º latitude–longitude) across the worlds mountains, as analysed in Antonelli et al. (2018)